beginning of content

 How is rhabdomyolysis treated?

-In rare cases, dialysis is needed.
-A dialysis machine is used to filter your blood to remove the harmful chemicals and high levels of electrolytes.
-It then returns the filtered blood back to your veins.
-You will only need dialysis if your kidneys aren’t working well enough to filter your blood.
+In rare cases, you may need dialysis.
+A dialysis machine filters your blood to remove the harmful chemicals and high levels of electrolytes.
+The machine then returns the filtered blood back to your veins.

-Early diagnosis and treatment of rhabdomyolysis and its causes increases your chances of a full recovery.
+Early diagnosis and treatment of rhabdomyolysis increases your chances of a full recovery.

 If not treated early, rhabdomyolysis can lead to complications, such as:

-You can’t prevent all causes of rhabdomyolysis, especially if you have an underlying health condition, or if you have an accident.
+You can’t prevent all causes of rhabdomyolysis, such as when it’s caused by an underlying health condition or an accident.

 Read more on how to start strength training in a safe way.